hydrodynamicstability/boxdot.plot/README.md

 I was first introduced to this type of plot by Dan Holder, who calls it a boxdot plot.
 I am grateful to David Shera for the background information on this type of plot, and sharing R code that inspired this function, and suggestions to improve it.

+Functions posted:
+boxdot.r    This is my simple version of the boxdot plot function. boxquant.s  This is David Shera's version of the function. lighten.s   This is David Shera's function that is called by boxquant.s

 References: